Children of the Crocodile

 (Asian Educational Media Service), Vol. 7, No. 1, Winter 2004, Clark Cunningham.

-“In the process of learning about the lives of these two young women, we also learn the history of Timor, its culture and its people.
-Well filmed and edited, this film would make a great additional to any cultural studies collection.
-Highly recommended.”
+“In learning about the lives of these two young women, we also learn the history of Timor, its culture and its people.
+Well filmed and edited, this film would make a great addition to any cultural studies collection.
+Highly recommended.”“Fascinating and moving, shows the struggle of a country from a time of turmoil to one of rebirth”

 EDUCATIONAL MEDIA REVIEWS ONLINE